Condition of Employment

 other duties as assigned by the Clinical Director, Vice President of

-Clinical Operations, Chief Clinical Officer, or Chief Executive
+Clinical Operations, Chief Operations Officer, or Chief Executive

 Officer